metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 Required:

 - `role` (String) Role of the Kubernetes entities that should be discovered.
 Currently the only supported role is 'Node'.

+<a id="nestedatt--spec--metric_relabelings"></a>
+### Nested Schema for `spec.metric_relabelings`

+Optional:

+- `action` (String) Action to perform based on the regex matching.
+'Uppercase' and 'Lowercase' actions require Prometheus >= v2.36.0.
+'DropEqual' and 'KeepEqual' actions require Prometheus >= v2.41.0.
+Default: 'Replace'
+- `modulus` (Number) Modulus to take of the hash of the source label values.
+Only applicable when the action is 'HashMod'.
+- `regex` (String) Regular expression against which the extracted value is matched.
+- `replacement` (String) Replacement value against which a Replace action is performed if the regular expression matches.
+Regex capture groups are available.
+- `separator` (String) Separator is the string between concatenated SourceLabels.
+- `source_labels` (List of String) The source labels select values from existing labels.
+Their content is concatenated using the configured Separator and matched against the configured regular expression.
+- `target_label` (String) Label to which the resulting string is written in a replacement.
+It is mandatory for 'Replace', 'HashMod', 'Lowercase', 'Uppercase', 'KeepEqual' and 'DropEqual' actions.
+Regex capture groups are available.

 <a id="nestedatt--spec--relabelings"></a>